joshribakoff/redux-vs-apollo/README.md

 - redux doesnt preclude from using graphql
 - redux allows accidently working at the wrong level of abstraction [too low]
 - apollo allows accidently working at the wrong level of abstraction [too high]
+- redux is reactive, because it encourages a single source of truth, all computed state is calculated client side / selectors react
+- apollo is proactive, for "computated state" that is managed server side, you have to tell it what queries to refetch and/or explicitly update the state imperatively

 TODO - implement distributed counter using both paradims, showing pitfalls and how to overcome